 When the time comes, succeeding at this phase will make switching to real data an effortless process.

 All tips included in this article are a personal compilation of years of front-end development.
-This is not intended to be a final manual of some sorts, but to provide guidance on how to efficiently handle clients requests
+This is not intended to be a final manual of some sort, but to provide guidance on how to efficiently handle clients' requests and keep project quality.